Shahin093/mtm-tradus-inventory-management/README.md

 - When we will create user. such as if your password & confirmPassword is not equal so i can not create user.
 - when we will see user response, Password does not show . i showed all of data without password
+- Zod validation (If you want to create your profile ,you have to fill up all of fields. if don't fill up the any fields you can see zodValidation error)
+  (Authentication): It could access only Admins & Yourself.

 ### GetAllUsers / Filters